yas99en/moreemacsnb/README.md

 * The following list is key bindings of more emacs.
   * It is the difference from emacs bindings of NetBeans.
 * 'rebind' means the rebind of NetBeans implementation.
+* 'nb emacs' means the binding of NetBeans Emacs bidings.

 ### Editor Bindings